LibrariesHacked/schema-librarydata/docs/mobile-library-stops.md

 ---

 A mobile library stop is a location visited by a mobile library vehicle.
-It should be open to all members of the public.
-This will exclude locations that are for home deliveries, or locations that have other access restrictions (such as school-only).
+It should be part of the public timetable.

 ### How the data can be collected